ajadi473/ajadi473/README.md

 ### Hi there 👋

-> I'm Ajadi Ololade Paul, a graduate of Computer Science and a full stack  web developer with keen interested in understanding the concepts of Scalable Software development.
-Good knowledge in  Laravel-PHP, Python, VueJS, C++, C# and C programming language.
+> I'm Ajadi Ololade Paul, a graduate of Computer Science and a back-end  web developer with keen interested in understanding the concepts of Scalable Software development and modern safe practices.
+Intermediary knowledge in  Laravel-PHP, Python, VueJS.
+Beginner knowledge in C++, C# and C programming language.
 A community contributor focused on building local and global communities in Africa.
 >

 ## 📫 Skills and Interests:

-* Programming Language(s): Wordpress, Laravel-PHP,Python, C, C#, C++, VueJS
+* Programming Language(s): Laravel-PHP, Wordpress,Python, VueJS, Html, Css, C, C# and C++.
 * OS: Linux, WinOS
 * Project Management: ClickUp, ClubHouse
 * Others: Agile